 aranell: Uggh I know what you mean!
 I have the internal debate everyday on to wear a crewneck (which are now too tight and make them look hugeee) or any other neck line that would give everyone in my Spanish class a show.posted almost 8 years ago

 I know loads of people have helped you out already but I couldn’t resist replying…

 Hun, embrace you’re cleavage: there’s not a lot else you can do.
 Aside from getting them surgically reduced.
 30F here (so nice to know there are a load of you out there) and I only ever wear V-necks, low necks etc.

 Everyone has given spot on advice- get measured properly, wear lower neck lines, cold light has done a great post.

 Finally, I do not understand this constant worry about looking like a tart.
-Yes lower necklines are going to draw a little more attention but lets me honest; men are going to check out you’re rack regardless of you’re size.posted over 4 years ago
+Yes lower necklines are going to draw a little more attention but lets me honest; men are going to check out you’re rack regardless of you’re size.posted almost 8 years ago

 I’ve been a 10E since I was 15 and I used to get real upset about it, but now I love it haha!

 The WORST thing is bikini shopping, coz I’m skinny enough everywhere but my boobs!

 Always take your Mum or someone rather than a friend and remember…